International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 The 'aud' value must be changed to 'idsc:IDS_CONNECTORS_ALL'.
 That is what the implementation of IDS connectors use in the 'aud' field.
 > 'aud' => 'idsc:IDS_CONNECTORS_ALL'

+#### Launch the DAPS:
+Build an image.
+In our example, we will call it "daps".
+> docker build . -t
+docker run -d –name=omejdn -p 4567:4567 -v $PWD/config:/opt/config -v $PWD/keys:/opt/keys dockerimage

 #### Run the script:
 In the terminal, go to the 'scripts' directory and run the script:
 > ruby create_test_token.rb